SEN & Disability

 Who will be working with my child?

-Staff within school including the class teacher, support staff , sometimes SENCO, and other agency staff appropriate to the child’s needs eg speech and Language therapist, Cluster team, play therapist.
+Staff within school including the class teacher, support staff , sometimes SENCO, and other agency staff appropriate to a child’s needs eg speech and Language therapist, Cluster team, play therapist.
 Parents will be kept well informed about their child’s learning, any challenges and of the additional provision in place for them.

 How does the school know how effective its arrangements are for the provision of children with SEN?